Seafood Crepes Bearnaise

 - Prepare bearnaise sauce according to package directions.
 Meanwhile, in a large skillet, cook scallops in butter over medium heat for 3-4 minutes or until scallops are firm and opaque.
 Add the shrimp, crabmeat and bearnaise sauce; heat through.
 Set aside 1/2 cup filling.

 - Spread 1/3 cup filling down the center of each crepe; fold sides and ends over filling and roll up.
-Place in a greased 13-in. x 9-in. baking dish.
+Place in a greased 13x9-in. baking dish.
 Spoon reserved filling over top; sprinkle with cheese.
 Bake, uncovered, at 350° for 10-15 minutes or until heated through and cheese is melted.
-Yield: 5 servings.

 This takes awhile to make even after chilling the batter.
 It took me about 20 minutes to make the crepes and then additional time to make the filling.
 It was excellent though and I will make it again.